AIIMS RDA writes to Shah, demands strict action against comedian Sunil Pal for 'obnoxious' remark | Health

-New Delhi, Apr 20 ( PTI) The AIIMS Resident Doctors' Association (RDA) has written to Union Home Minister Amit Shah demanding the strictest steps for the ''derogatory and obnoxious'' comments by comedian Sunil Pal in an entertainment channel against doctors working in COVID management and treatment.
+The AIIMS Resident Doctors' Association (RDA) has written to Union Home Minister Amit Shah demanding the strictest steps for the ''derogatory and obnoxious'' comments by comedian Sunil Pal in an entertainment channel against doctors involved in COVID management and treatment.

+In an over three-minute video, Pal is purportedly heard accusing doctors of not being transparent in their COVID-19 treatment procedures and fleecing the people.
+He even described doctors as ''evil'' and urged the government to install CCTV cameras in the wards where coronavirus patients are kept.

-Terming Pal's comments ''blunt lies'', the doctors' body said dissemination of those will be extremely dangerous in these times and relegate the faith of patients in the healthcare system.
+Terming the comedian's comments ''blunt lies'', the doctors' body said dissemination of those will be extremely dangerous in these times and relegate the faith of patients in the healthcare system.

-In the letter, the RDA said frontline healthcare workers and other countrymen are facing the wrath of COVID-19 and everyone is trying their best to alleviate the suffering caused by the recent surge of infections.
+The RDA, in the letter, said frontline healthcare workers and other countrymen are facing the wrath of COVID-19 and everyone is trying their best to alleviate the suffering caused by the recent surge of infections.

 ''It breaks the heart of all those who have endeared so much, doctors and non-doctors alike when their intentions are questioned and maleficence is spread by denigrating words.